October 8, 2019

 The Updated Canada Food Guide

 This year marked the first update to the Canada Food Guide (CFG) since 2007.
-The highly recognizable rainbow showing different food groups was replaced with a plate of food – known as the ‘Eat Well Plate’–representing proportions of different foods that Canadians should be putting on their plates to conform to healthy eating patterns.1 The updated food guide may be easier for Canadians to use because of the removal of serving sizes and the recommended number of servings and instead switching to the different proportions of types of foods (see Figure 1 for a visual depiction of the “Eat Well Plate”).
+The highly recognizable rainbow showing different food groups was replaced with a plate of food – known as the ‘Eat Well Plate’–representing proportions of different foods that Canadians should be putting on their plates to conform to healthy eating patterns.1 The updated food guide may be easier for Canadians to use because of the removal of serving sizes and the recommended number of servings and instead switching to the different proportions of types of foods.
 Similar to the previous CFG, the updated CFG was also created in a way that continues to promote the integration of ethnic cuisine, helping to make the guide applicable to all Canadians2.

 What’s New in the Canada Food Guide?